 Vondie Curtis Hall

 For television, Mr. Hall has helmed episodes of such series as Firefly, Gossip Girl, The Starter Wife, The Shield, Sleeper Cell, Boston Legal and ER.
-The latter program featured Mr. Hall in a guest-starring arc, as well as in an earlier characterization that earned him an Emmy Award nomination.
-He has also had guest-starring arcs on two other acclaimed television series, Soul Food and I’ll Fly Away, and was a series regular on Chicago Hope (for which the ensemble received Golden Globe and Screen Actors Guild Award nominations).
+The latter program featured Mr. Hall in a guest-starring role, as well as in an earlier characterization that earned him an Emmy Award nomination.
+He has also had guest-starring roles on two other acclaimed television series, Soul Food and I’ll Fly Away, and was a series regular on Chicago Hope (for which the ensemble received Golden Globe and Screen Actors Guild Award nominations).